soundofftech/site/ReadMe.markdown

 * `website_url` – if provided, this will be used to include a link to the author's personal website.
 * `website_name` – Used in conjunction with the `website_url`.

+## Photos

+You can add large hero photos to a blog post (or any other page) in the YAML front matter via either the `photo` field or `photos` field.
+For example:

+    photo: uikonf.jpg

+This will automatically create a hero image before the title and body of the page.

 ## Campaigns

 We can also link a blog post to a campaign.
 Each campaign has its own page in the `campaigns` folder, but appears in the root of the URL space (just life).
 If you want to attribute a blog post to a campaign, add the following to the YAML front matter: